Royal Maundy: Modern day

+Queen Elizabeth II, who first attended Royal Maundy as Princess Elizabeth of York in 1935, was absent from the service only five times during her long reign.
+She was absent twice following childbirth, and twice because she was visiting other parts of the Commonwealth, and, at age 95, did not attend the 2022 service at St George's Chapel in Windsor, with Prince Charles and Camilla, Duchess of Cornwall standing in her place.
+Charles III's first Maundy service as king took place at York Minster on 6 April 2023, accompanied by Queen Camilla.
+After the announcement in February 2024 that the King was stepping back from royal duties following a diagnosis of cancer, Queen Camilla deputised for her husband at the 2024 service at Worcester Cathedral, with the King sending an audio message to the Maundy recipients expressing his "great sadness" at his absence.

-Queen Elizabeth II viewed the service as an important part of her devotional life.
+Elizabeth II viewed the service as an important part of her devotional life.
 It was the only occasion on which she visited others to make awards, as recipients of honours usually came to her.
 According to Ronald Allison and Sarah Riddell in their Royal Encyclopedia, the service "has become the occasion of a royal pilgrimage to different parts of the country".
 Elizabeth directed that the service not be held in London more often than once in ten years.
 Westminster Abbey was the site of the 2001 Royal Maundy, and again in 2011.
 The 2011 service was billed as the first ever televised, but in fact the 1979, 1982 and 1986 services were televised on BBC1.

-The ceremony has only been held outside England twice: in 1982, at St David's Cathedral in Wales, and 2008, at St Patrick's Cathedral in Northern Ireland.
-With the 2017 service at Leicester Cathedral, every Anglican cathedral in England has hosted the Royal Maundy.
+The ceremony has only been held outside England twice: in 1982, at St Davids Cathedral in Wales, and 2008, at St Patrick's Cathedral in Northern Ireland.
+With the 2017 service at Leicester Cathedral, every Anglican cathedral in England has hosted the Royal Maundy, and all did so with Elizabeth in attendance.

 The 2020 and 2021 services were cancelled due to the COVID-19 pandemic; the gifts to the chosen recipients were sent by post, after the coins were blessed at the Chapel Royal.
-Elizabeth's absence from the 2022 service came at a time when she was making few public appearances as she approached her 96th birthday.
-Charles's first Maundy service as king will take place at York Minster, and he will be accompanied by Queen Camilla.